blucifer22/cell-society/README.md

   * Boundary Conditions:
     * "Standard"
     * Toroidal

-* A basic, GUI simulation-editor:
+* A basic, GUI-based simulation-editor:
   * Allows the user to generate their own simulations by "poking" cells to change their state.
   * Saves to an XML file that can be loaded back at a later time.